Yixiang-Luo/traffic_light/README.md

 ### Dataset
 The dataset used is from [OpenDataLab S2TLD](https://opendatalab.org.cn/OpenDataLab/S2TLD/cli/main).
+The dataset folder only contains `.txt` files suitable for training YOLO models.
+However, you can download the images from the website mentioned above.
+Each label file corresponds to its respective image by name.

 ### Method
 We use YOLOv8 for training the model.
 After training, the `.pt` file (best weights) is saved in `runs/detect/train3/weights`.